nullhack/python-project-template/{{cookiecutter.project_slug}}/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run this project locally, you will need to install the prerequisites and follow the installation section
+To run this project locally, you will need to install the prerequisites and follow the installation section.

 ### Prerequisites